 Should I visit Saint Petersburg or Mostar?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Saint Petersburg is a beautiful city that sits on the eastern edge of the Baltic Sea.
 Its historical city center is threaded with canals and architecturally impressive buildings, leaving little doubt as to why this city is a UNESCO World Heritage Site.
 It is the second largest city in Russia, but perhaps a favorite among travelers.
 The metropolitan area has a population of over 5 million as well as an impressive culture with fascinating museums, restaurants, and architecture.
 The city has no shortage of sights and attractions, and many days can be passed while you wander its intricate streets.

 Mostar has historically been a culturally and ethnically diverse city.
 It was heavily bombed during the country's civil war and many of the city's most important buildings and structures were destroyed.
 Most significantly, the city's Old Bridge, Stari Most, was destoryed.
 The bridge was rebuilt through an international effort just eleven years after the war.
 It was completed in 2004 and included pieces of the original bridge.
 Today, much of the city has been rebuilt and the city is a beautiful and impressive travel destination.
 The old town still has much of its original charm and it is a great place to explore.

 These are the overall average travel costs for the two destinations.